Roulette is the most popular game of chance throughout Europe and has developed a strong following among Great Canadian Casino players.

 Roulette is not as complicated as it first looks.
-The Roulette wheel consists of numbers 1 through 36, alternately colored red and black, plus 0 and 00, which are colored green, for a total of 38 possible winning numbers.
+The Roulette wheel consists of numbers 1 through 36, alternately coloured red and black, plus 0 and 00, which are coloured green, for a total of 38 possible winning numbers.
 To bet, simply place your chips on the numbered layout.
 The dealer spins the ball and will call NO MORE BETS prior to the ball dropping.
 The winning number is marked and all losing bets are removed.
 The dealer will then pay all winning bets.

 Place your chips on one number only, inclusively the zero and the double zero.